WEST LIBERTY UNIVERSITY

 Article VI: Committees and Subcommittees

 Section 2.
 The faculty senate will determine which, if any, standing committees it will constitute.
+There are two positions which must be filled at the first meeting: The Faculty Senate Finance Chair and the Representative to the Provost committee to revise The Faculty Handbook.

-Article VII: Amendments and Bylaws
+Article VIII: Amendments and Bylaws

 Section 1.
 These Bylaws or any portion thereof may be repealed or amended by two-thirds majority vote of the voting members of the Faculty Senate.